When checking my car with the B58 engine, I noticed the following picture:

 I was wrong.

 Notice: for these engines, the DME can detect the mechanical efficiency of each cylinder during ALL ranges of RPM!
-This is a fundamental upgrade after MSD80 (which can do it only in idle) and MSD85/87 (these DME measured mechanical efficiency of cylinders till 1500 RPM).
+This is a fundamental upgrade after MSD80 (which can do it only in idle) and MSD85/87 (these DMEs measured the mechanical efficiency of cylinders till 1500 RPM).

 Here, the unevenness of the engine performance (cylinders) in idle.

-On the left side of the image, you can see how I switch the gearbox in a neutral position; the rev-matching system reduces the RPM till idle (blue curve).
+On the left side of the image, you can see how I switched the gearbox to a neutral position; the rev-matching system reduces the RPM till idle (blue curve).
 At this moment, a very short unevenness of the engine performance can be seen.
 The driving speed of the car (green curve) gradually drops to 0.

 Here, the unevenness of the engine performance, while driving with speed around 70 ..
 90 km/h; gear 6, released accelerator pedal (in Overrun mode, the fuel is not injected in cylinders – I made sure about it):

-The only slight unevenness on the right side/third of the image – I (again) switched the gear in idle.
+The only slight unevenness on the right side/third of the image – I (again) switched the gear to idle.

 And here, the same road, the same speed, and gear, only – I drive with a very low required torque (the econometer shows only 2 ..
 4 l/100km; the position of the accelerator pedal is indicated by the red curve):